ohirose/bcpd/README.md

 ## Rigid registration

-The BCPD solves rigid registration problems if lambda is set to a large value, e.g. 1e9.
-To stabilize the registration performance of the rigid registration, it is important to accelerate the algorithm carefully.
-Use the following option:
+BCPD solves rigid registration problems if lambda is sufficiently large, e.g. 1e9.
+To stabilize the registration performance of the rigid registration, accelerate the algorithm carefully.
+For example, use the following option:

-- `-l1e9 -w0.1 -J300 -K70 -p -e0.3 -f0.3 -g3 -DB,2000,0.08 -sY`,
+- `-l1e9 -w0.1 -J300 -K70 -p -e0.3 -f0.3 -g3 -DB,2000,0.08 -sY`.

-for example.
-If two point sets are roughly registered, it is a good choice to use `-g0.1 -un` instead of `-g3`.
+Otherwise, the computation will be unstable.
+If two point sets are roughly registered, it is a good choice to use `-g0.1 -ux` instead of `-g3`.
 Do not output P, i.e., specify neither `-sP` nor `-sA` because the number of nonzero elements in P will be enormous.